How to Build An Innovation Engine that Delivers High Growth

 Vanguard Marketing and Business Enterprise Mapping, two deeply seasoned and successful professional services firms, are pleased to combine forces to offer this two-day, hands-on, highly interactive course to teach executives, managers and strategic thinkers how to build an innovation engine that delivers the capability to achieve consistently high growth.

-Interested in Vanguard Marketing International’s assessment of the “best of the best” innovations at this year’s CES?
+Vanguard Marketing International’s assessment of the “best of the best” at this year’s CES.

 The Innovation Engine Challenge

 In working with many clients, we see common innovation problems:

 - Innovation is in vogue across all industries, with a feel good flavor but lacks substance.

 - Innovation lacks a common definition and understanding.

 - Many companies don’t define innovation, rather they embrace continuous improvement and call it innovation.